-Personal data can be factual (for example, a name, address or date of birth) or it can be an opinion about that person, their actions and behaviour_or an online identifier (for example an IP address)
+Personal data can be factual (for example, a name, address or date of birth) or it can be an opinion about that person, their actions and behaviour.

 Privacy notice means the information given to data subjects which explains how we process their data and for what purposes.